 At CommonPlaces, Interactive we use open source technology to build robust and socially interactive portal platforms that help organizations accomplish their membership goals.
 We work with nonprofits, groups, associations, and social networks to help them grow their membership by creating highly customizable membership.
 We believe that when done well, digital portal development effectively empowers users to harness the potential of content and data, helping them to better connect people, processes, and information.

-We recently built a custom online membership application for the Cool Block program.
+As an example, we recently built a custom online customer experience application for the Cool Block program.
 The membership portal solution was built in Drupal using an Agile Development methodology, and allows block members to communicate and collaborate more efficiently to achieve a greater livability on their block.
 The application is also mobile-friendly, making the web portal easy to access from anywhere, at any time.

 Working with a Digital Agency